the-mvm/the-mvm.github.io/_posts/2021-04-20-AI-and-intellectual-property.md

 author: Armando Maynez
 description: "As neural networks are used more and more in the creative process, text, images and even music are now created by AI, but who owns the copyright for those works?"
 ---
-Recently I was [reading an article](https://www.rollingstone.com/music/music-features/nirvana-kurt-cobain-ai-song-1146444/) about a cool project that intends to have a neural network create songs of the late club of the 27 (artists that have tragically died at age 27 or near, and in the height of their respective careers), artists such as Amy Whinehouse, Jimmy Hendrix, Curt Cobain and Jim Morrison.
+Recently I was [reading an article](https://www.rollingstone.com/music/music-features/nirvana-kurt-cobain-ai-song-1146444/) about a cool project that intends to have a neural network create songs of the late club of the 27 (artists that have tragically died at age 27 or near, and in the height of their respective careers), artists such as Amy Winehouse, Jimmy Hendrix, Curt Cobain and Jim Morrison.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GogY7RQFFus" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The project was created by [Over the Bridge](https://overthebridge.org), an organization dedicated to increase awarenes on mental health and substance abuse in the music industry, trying to denormalize and remove the glamour around such ilnesses within the music community.
+The project was created by [Over the Bridge](https://overthebridge.org), an organization dedicated to increase awareness on mental health and substance abuse in the music industry, trying to denormalize and remove the glamour around such illnesses within the music community.

 They are using Google's [Magenta](https://magenta.tensorflow.org), which is a neural network that precisely was conceived to explore the role of machine learning within the creative process.
 Magenta has been used to create a brand new "Beatles" song or even there was a band that [used it to write a full album](https://arstechnica.com/gaming/2019/08/yachts-chain-tripping-is-a-new-landmark-for-ai-music-an-album-that-doesnt-suck/) in 2019.